KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Proxy-Article.md

 }
 ```

 These functions are async, since they will read the document by moving the input cursor in intricate ways.
-It's not a fail-safe operation, but has been tweaked to provide as accurate results as possible.
+It's not a fail-safe operation, but has been tweaked to provide as accurate results as possible with the current approach.

 You can pass in a custom configuration to configure the read operation.
 It lets you tweak factors like sleep time and how many times to try to read more content at the detected end.